Authenticate SuperNodes¶

 $ ./generate_auth_keys.sh

-This will generate the keys in a new keys/
+This will generate the keys in a new keys/ directory.
+By default it creates a key

 pair for the SuperLink and one for each SuperNode.
 Copy this directory into the

-directory of your app (e.g. a directory generated earlier via flwr new
+directory of your app (e.g. a directory generated earlier via flwr new).

 Enable node authentication in SuperLink¶